 There is a segregation of how much storage space each plan has, but the focus remains on the features supported.
 For example, the Free plan doesn’t allow users to install any plugins.
 For that, you will need a Business plan or above.

 For those who are unfamiliar with web hosting and want to get off to a quick start, WordPress.com offers many advantages.

-The first obvious benefit is the option to test the service for free.
+The first obvious benefit is the option to test the service without paying.
 The free plan allows zero-cost ownership of a WordPress website – you can even make use of a subdomain they offer instead of having to buy your own.

 WordPress.com is also extremely easy to manage.
 All plans come with WordPress pre-deployed, and there is not much in the way of hosting management.
 You get a site management dashboard, and the rest is just WordPress.

 Jetpack Essential comes pre-installed with all plans, including the free tier.
 The plugin is a collection of utilities that supports WordPress websites and includes site statistics, basic cybersecurity protection, search engine optimization (SEO) tools, and more.